 About the Author

-Dr. Nelson Y. Howard is an experienced dentist with more than three decades of experience!
+Dr. Nelson Y. Howard is an experienced dentist who has been working in the field for more than three decades!
 He earned his dental doctorate from the UCLA School of Dentistry and is a proud member of numerous professional organizations, including the American Society for Dental Aesthetics.
+He completed the entire dental implant process in-house, so patients don’t need to travel to an alternative location for their procedures.
 To learn more about dental implants, or to schedule a consultation at his office in San Marcos, visit his website or call (858) 819-7137.